What to Eat to Improve Brain Function

 When making initial dietary changes, it’s common for people to feel unwell, especially if they’re making sudden shifts, Misra said.

-She added that improvements may begin to manifest after the first or second week and typically become more apparent by the third week.
+She added that improvements may begin to manifest after the first or second week, and will typically become more apparent by the third week.

 Zena le Roux is a health journalist with a master’s in investigative health journalism and a certified health and wellness coach specializing in functional nutrition.
 She is trained in sports nutrition, mindful eating, internal family systems, and applied polyvagal theory.
 She works in private practice and serves as a nutrition educator for a UK-based health school.